St-Dimitrov/ETL_cars_task/README.md

    ```sh
    pip install requirements.txt
    ```
-   repository includes a requirements.txt file with the main dependencies but also a whole_requirements.txt created using pip freeze that includes all all packages in the environment including those that are not relevent to the project for testing purposes. pip install requirements.txt
+   repository includes a requirements.txt file with the main dependencies but also a whole_requirements.txt created using pip freeze that includes all all packages in the environment including those that are not relevant to the project for testing purposes. pip install requirements.txt

 ## Usage